Monday, February 27, 2023

 DENVER BALLROOM A

-Xcel-CO’s 2022-2025 RES Plan includes many incentive programs designed to assist customers, including low-income families, commercial establishments, and community solar subscribers, all to help the state meet its ambitious carbon-free energy goals.
-This panel of insiders who negotiated the 2022-25 RES Plan will give you a comprehensive understanding of Xcel’s new behind-the-meter programs, including program requirements, incentive levels, capacity amounts, and income-qualified earmarks.
+Xcel Energy’s 2022-2025 RES Plan includes many incentive programs designed to assist customers, including low-income families, commercial establishments, and community solar subscribers, all to help the state meet its ambitious carbon-free energy goals.
+This panel of insiders who negotiated the 2022-25 RES Plan will give you a comprehensive understanding of Xcel Energy’s new behind-the-meter programs, including program requirements, incentive levels, capacity amounts, and income-qualified earmarks.

 Speakers: